 2) What is the psychological structure of self-conscious emotions?

 This research examines the ways in which people experience and conceptualize these emotions.
 Based on studies analyzing the conceptual and experiential structure of pride, I found that there are two distinct facets of pride, which we labeled “authentic” and “hubristic” (Tracy & Robins, 2007).
-In recent and ongoing research, my students and I are examining the distinct behavioral, social, and personality correlates and effects of these two facets (Ashton-James & Tracy, in press; Tracy, Cheng, Robins, & Trzesniewski, 2009), and whether they generalize to other cultures.
+In recent and ongoing research, my students and I are examining the distinct behavioral, social, and personality correlates and effects of these two facets (Ashton-James & Tracy, 2012; Tracy, Cheng, Robins, & Trzesniewski, 2009), and whether they generalize to other cultures.
 We have also written several theoretical reviews on how the experience and regulation of pride and shame can result in narcissism (e.g., Tracy, Cheng, Martens, & Robins, 2011); in recent related work, we found that narcissists show heightened activity of two stress hormones in the face of everyday distresses (Cheng, Tracy, & Miller, in press).

 (3) What are the cognitive processes that elicit self-conscious emotions?

 Several years ago, I developed a theoretical process model outlining the cognitive antecedents of shame, guilt, pride, and embarrassment (Tracy & Robins, 2004).
 Since developing this model, I have conducted studies testing a number of its predictions; results have demonstrated differences in the causal attributions that lead to guilt vs. shame, and to authentic vs. hubristic pride (Tracy & Robins, 2006; Tracy & Robins, 2007).
 More recently, I extended this model to propose a novel account of the role of self-conscious emotions and causal attributions in recovery from alcoholism.
 This model forms the basis of a major ongoing project studying the emotional lives of recovering alcoholics, funded by the Michael Smith Foundation for Health Research and the Canadian Institute for Health Research (see here for more information).
 Studies published thus far in this vein demonstrate that nonverbal displays of shame strongly predict relapse and poor health among recovering alcoholics (Randles & Tracy, in press), and that narrating addiction-related events in redemptive terms can promote better recovery (Dunlop & Tracy, 2013).

 (4) What are the evolved functions of self-conscious emotions?